 I am Vice President and General Counsel of EMCORE Corporation, a New Jersey corporation (the "Company").
 In that capacity, I have participated in the preparation of, and I am familiar with the contents of the above-referenced registration statement (the "Registration Statement"), which is concurrently being filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act").
-The Registration Statement relates to 2,521,361 shares of the Company's Common Stock, consisting of (i) 1,030,000 shares of the Company's Common Stock issuable upon the conversion of the Series I Redeemable Convertible Preferred Stock (the "Preferred Shares"), (ii) 340,984 shares of the Company's Common Stock issuable upon conversion of an outstanding subordinated promissory note in the principal amount of \$7,800,000 dated as of May 26, 1999 (the "Note Shares"), (iii) 141,255 shares of the Company's Common Stock issuable upon the exercise of outstanding warrants (the "Warrant Shares"), (iv) 629,227 shares of the Company's Common Stock issued in connection with the acquisition of MicroOptical Devices, Inc. (the "MODE Shares") and (v) 379,895 shares of the Company's Common Stock which were previously issued upon the exercise of outstanding warrants (the "Restricted Shares").
-The holders of these securities are the "Selling Shareholders" as identified in the Prospectus.
+The Registration Statement relates to the registration of an additional 73,960 shares of the Company's common stock (the "Common Stock") to be sold by a Selling Shareholder as identified in the Prospectus.